Mircea-s-classes/ai-hardware-project-proposal-ai_hw_mtm/src/model/README.md

 ## Major Steps
 Broadly, the idea behind developing our model is that you can use an existing machine learning training library (such as TinyML) to develop and train a model small enough that each layer can fit on a single chip.
 Once the model is developed, you can inspect it via a third party tool such as Netron, listed here: [https://netron.app/](https://netron.app/) to determine the weights and biases, and then manually program a chip using a low-level language.
 There are tools that exist that allow the exporting of a single layer's information, however DELPHI required a tight coupling from the models to the physical connections of a chip, and the custom networking protocol, that ultimately we determined this translation step was necessary.

+## Input Format
+As discussed previously, the hardware requirements are extremely tight.
+The focus on this project is the distribution of the ML model, as such we take a data-dense input format referred to as Mel-frequency Cepstrum, which takes a fourier-transform of the input audio and does additional math to result in an array of 50 floating point values that are fed into the model.
+Each array of 50 floating point numbers represents either the word "yes" or "off".